 The HyperX Cloud III is a wired gaming headset focused on the basics.
 It’s priced just right, neither ridiculously expensive nor so cheap that compromises are inevitable.
 It has some big wins when it comes to comfort, design, and compatibility with almost every gaming device you might want to use it with, but does it come up a bit short elsewhere?

-Editor’s note: This review was updated on June 20th, 2023 with changes to the app section to address the Ngenuity software.
+- June 20th, 2023: We made changes to the app section to address the Ngenuity software.

 The HyperX Cloud III primarily aims at gamers needing a basic, wired headset.
 It’s compatible with a wide range of gaming devices but has extra features when used with a Windows PC.
 It’s also a decent choice for anyone needing a headset for long voice calls, either for work or fun.